nhatlonggunz/UseYourMachine/Readme.md

 - Check if input is DFA (finish assignment 1)
 - Parse test vector.
 - Check if a word belongs to the automaton (finish assignment 2)
+- Display automaton graph.

 Todo:
-- Handle the case where test vector is not present
+- Handle the case where some test vector fields is not present
-- Unit Test for assignment 1,2
 - Parsing regular expression
+- Unit Test